Phil Rizzuto: Playing career

 Rizzuto was noted for "small ball", strong defense, and clutch hitting, which helped the Yankees win seven World Series.
 As an offensive player, he is particularly regarded as one of the best bunters of his era; he led the AL in sacrifice hits every season from 1949 to 1952.
 In retirement, he often tutored players on the bunt during spring training.
 In the announcing booth, Rizzuto talked about the several different kinds of bunts he would use in different situations.
 Later during his broadcasting career, he occasionally expressed disappointment that the art of bunting had largely been lost in baseball.
 Rizzuto was among the AL's top five players in stolen bases seven times.
 Defensively, he led the league three times each in double plays and total chances per game, twice each in fielding and putouts, and once in assists.
-Rizzuto ranks among the top ten players in several World Series categories, including games, hits, walks, runs, and steals.
+Rizzuto ranks among the top ten players in several World Series categories, including games, hits, walks, runs, and steals, and set a record with 21 consecutive errorless games at shortstop.
 Three times during his career, the Yankees played until Game Seven of the World Series; Rizzuto batted .455 in those three games (1947, 1952, 1955).

 In Rizzuto's obituary, The New York Times recalled a play that had occurred on September 17, 1951, with the Yankees and Cleveland Indians tied for first place and just 12 games left in the season:

 Rizzuto was at bat (he was righthanded) against Bob Lemon of the Cleveland Indians.
 It was the bottom of the ninth inning, in the middle of a pennant chase.
 The score was tied at 1.
 DiMaggio was on third base.
 Rizzuto took Lemon's first pitch, a called strike, and argued the call with the umpire.
 That gave him time to grab his bat from both ends, the sign to DiMaggio that a squeeze play was on for the next pitch.
 But DiMaggio broke early, surprising Rizzuto.
 Lemon, seeing what was happening, threw high, to avoid a bunt, aiming behind Rizzuto.
 But with Joltin' Joe bearing down on him, Rizzuto got his bat up in time to lay down a bunt.
 "If I didn't bunt, the pitch would've hit me right in the head", Rizzuto said.
 "I bunted it with both feet off the ground, but I got it off toward first base."
 DiMaggio scored the winning run.
 Stengel called it "the greatest play I ever saw."